 Whitesbog is an important part of New Jersey history and the history of the blueberry and cranberry culture in the United States.
 It is listed on both the National and State Registers of Historic Sites.
 Whitesbog includes the village and the surrounding 3,000 acres of cranberry bogs, blueberry fields, reservoirs, sugar sand roads and Pine Barren’s forests.

-The Whitesbog Preservation Trust received an operating support grant for 2013 from the New Jersey Historical Commission, a division of the Department of State.
+The Whitesbog Preservation Trust received a General Operating Support Grant for 2014 from the New Jersey Historical Commission, a division of the Department of State.

 The Whitesbog Preservation Trust received a 2014 Special Project Grant from the New Jersey Historical Commission, a division of the Department of State, for the redesign, reinterpretation and revitalization of the Whitesbog Agricultural Museum, located in the Village’s historic Barrel Storage Warehouse.

 The Whitesbog Preservation Trust is pleased to partner with Burlington County historical sites, including the Alice Paul Institute, Peachfield, West Hill Manor, Smithville Mansion, Roebling Museum and Bordentown Historical Society to highlight women’s history during New Jersey’s 350th anniversary.
 Throughout 2014, we will collaborate to promote our sites at key historic and cultural events across New Jersey.

 Purchace your ‘Discover NJ History’ Licence Plate and support grants for heritage tourism.